+information about any

+information about any

 transfer of liability to

 the prime broker that

-may exist

-Article 23(1) (p)
+may exist Article 23(1) (p)

+disclose the matters described in Articles 22(4) and 22(5) periodically

 Description of how and The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically

 when periodic through Mori Hills' Internet website and semi-annual report.

 disclosures will be

 made in relation to

 leverage, liquidity and

 risk profile of the

 assets, pursuant to

 Articles 23(4) and

 23(5)

 Article 23(2)

 The AIFM shall inform Not applicabl e.

 the investors before

 they invest in the AIF

 of any arrangement

 made by the

 depository to

 contractually discharge

 itself of liability in

 accordance with

 Article 21(13)

 The AIFM shall also Not applicable.

 inform investors of any

 changes with respect

 to depositary liability

 without delay

-,

 Article 23(4)(a)

-Percentage of the AIF's a There are no assets that are subject to special arrangements arising from
+Percentage of the AIF's a issets which There are no assets that are subject to special arrangements arising from

-are subject to special arr - their illiquid nature.
+are subject to special arrangements their illiquid nature.

 arising from their illiquid nature.
 The

 percentage shall be calculated as the

 net value of those assets subject to

 special arrangements divided by the

 net asset value of the AIF concerned

 Overview of any special There are no such special arrangements.

 arrangements, including whether

 they relate to side pockets, gates or

 other arrangements

-Valuation methodology a There are no such special arrangements.
+Valuation methodology a applied to There are no such special arrangements.

 assets which are subject to such

-arrangements
+1